How to Avoid Common Spring Break Injuries

 Accessible Care for Spring Break Injuries

 If you experience a non-life-threatening emergency or injury on spring break, an MD Now® Urgent Care provider can help.
-Our Florida, physician-led medical centers are open daily to deliver fast and affordable injury diagnosis and treatment.
+Our Florida, physician-led medical centers are open with convenient hours to deliver fast and affordable injury diagnosis and treatment.
 Visit one of our state-of-the-art facilities located throughout Indian River, Palm Beach, Broward, and Miami-Dade counties for a convenient alternative to the typical long wait at an emergency room.

 Walk-ins are always welcome, and all major insurance plans are accepted.
 To save time, you can check in online at www.MDNow.com, or call 888-MDNow-911 before your arrival.